8 Benefits of Online Therapy

 - Extreme anxiety or depression that prevents you from leaving the house

-- Living in a rural area with no therapists nearby
+- Living in a rural area with no therapists nearby or a small local network where providers are not accepting new individuals to their practice.

-Online therapy is the solution for physical barriers to accessing therapy.
+Online therapy is the solution to physical barriers to accessing therapy.
 It allows you to get help from wherever you are.
 Provided you have a device and an internet connection, you’ll be able to attend your sessions without leaving your house.

 Online therapy is flexible enough to fit into your schedule.
 Getting help can be as simple as sending your counselor a text in the middle of a frustrating day.
 You can schedule video sessions at your convenience.
 Or, you can squeeze in a phone call just before your next shift.